CSU-CS150B/CS150B-Lab-Instructions/LoopDeLoop.md

 Write a function called `howmanycombos()` that takes three parameters, all integers.
 This function returns a list of all possible combinations for a lock, where each combination is a string of three numbers separated by colons.

 This is very similar to Step 3, but with three nested loops instead of two.
-The first loop goes from 0 to the first parameter, the second from 0 to the second, and the third from 0 to the third.
+The first loop goes from 0 to the first parameter, the second from 0 to the second, and the third from 0 to the third, all inclusive.
 Format each combination as an f-string like `f"{i}:{j}:{k}"`.

 **Example:**
 ```python